entiros/starlify-azure-connector/README.md

 # Starlify connector for azur api gateway
-Exports the azure api details to starlify as Service, System and Flow.
+Exports the azure api details to starlify as Services and Systems

 ### command to create client credentials for azure
 az ad sp create-for-rbac --role Reader